tracyspells/teisu/docs/src/tutorials/animation/tweens.md

 # Tweens

 Tweens follow the value of other state objects by using a pre-made animation curve.
-They are used for simple, pre-determined animations.
+They are used for simple and predictable animations.

 ## Usage